September 27

 See the next generation of wildlife making their debut in Kruger National Park

-Autumn in South Africa is a vibe.
+Autumn in South Africa is an underrated season.
 The temperature drops just enough to make everything a little more comfortable, and the tourist throngs start to thin out.
 This is the time to explore the Cape Winelands, where the vineyards turn golden, and the wine is always flowing.

 Vineyards in front of the Simonsberg Mountain in Stellenbosch